dackst/nayuta/notes.md

   * has an unlikely chance to introduce problems with the assumption that [one day is 24 hours](https://tvtropes.org/pmwiki/pmwiki.php/Main/UniversalUniverseTime).

+* Kamaitachi -> Wind Slash
+  * I was okay with keeping at first glace, since it appears to be the name of a yokai (that, and because I was unable to change an instance where it appeared at the time).
+However, I later learned that the name is also applicable to the [wind-based slicing attacks](https://tvtropes.org/pmwiki/pmwiki.php/Main/RazorWind) that these yokai are thought to inflict.

 ### Name Changes